Previous tools: Microsoft Excel

 McHugh also understands that construction doesn’t stop for new software implementations and was impressed with how quickly the team at Bridgit had their resource management tool up and running.

 Run with it they have.
-James McHugh Construction is using Bridgit Bench to build out their tech stack and build a strong foundation of effective, efficient resource planning.
+James McHugh Construction is using Bridgit Bench to build out its tech stack and build a strong foundation of effective, efficient resource planning.